tldr-pages/tldr/pages/linux/systemd-machine-id-setup.md

 > Note: Always use sudo to execute these commands as they require elevated privileges.
 > More information: <https://www.freedesktop.org/software/systemd/man/systemd-machine-id-setup.html>.

-- Print the machine ID generated or committed:
+- Print the generated or committed machine ID:

 `systemd-machine-id-setup --print`